isomerpages/moe-acjc/_academics/Subjects/Mathematics.md

 The A Level Examination for H1 Mathematics comprises one 3 hour paper with about 11 to 13 questions.
-There will be at least two questions on the application of mathematics in real-world contexts, including those from business and the social sciences.
-Each question will carry at least 12 marks and may require concepts and skills from more than one topic.
+There will be one question on the application of mathematics in real-world contexts, including those from business and the social sciences.
+This question will carry at least 12 marks and may require concepts and skills from more than one topic.
 Candidates will be expected to answer all questions.

-The syllabus document may be accessed [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/8865_y24_sy.pdf).
+The syllabus document for the 2025 H1 Mathematics syllabus will be made available on the SEAB website in due time.

 ### H2 MATHEMATICS (SYLLABUS 9758)